nextcloud/documentation/admin_manual/configuration/configuration_encryption.rst

 this will result in a non-functional encryption system.
 If the recovery feature was enabled, the administrator will be able to recover the user's files directly over the recovery feature.
 See the description above.
-Otherwise the user will be informed that his log-in password and his encryption password no longer matchs after his next log-in.
+Otherwise the user will be informed that his log-in password and his encryption password no longer matches after his next log-in.
 In this case the user will be able to adjust his encryption password in the personal settings by providing both, his old and his new log-in password.